Zopherus/Zopherus.github.io/index.md

 </p>

 ### Evaluation Metrics
-The evaluation metrics for multilabel classification should be different from those of one-label classification.
+Evaluation for a multilabel classifier is more challenging than that for a one-label classifier.
+Counting exact match is usually not preferred since it is too strict.
+Therefore the evaluation metrics for multilabel classification should be different from those of one-label classification.
 We considered four types of evaluation metrics summarized by (Sorower, 2017).
-They are strict metrics, example-based metrics, label-based macro averaged metrics, and label-based micro averaged metrics.
+They are example-based metrics, label-based macro averaged metrics, and label-based micro averaged metrics.
 We can compute precision, recall, and F1-measure in each of those types of metrics.

 ### Hyperparameter Tuning
 ...